This is Italian comfort food at its best. No doubt about it.

 This dish is perfect for a busy weeknight meal, but also special enough for a wonderful dinner party.

 And reheating them is so easy.
-Just place them back in a baking dish, cover with foil, and reheat in a 350°F oven for about 20 to 25 minutes, or until heated through.
+Just place them back in a baking dish, cover them with foil, and reheat them in a 350°F oven for about 20 to 25 minutes, or until heated through.

 With just one bite, you’ll understand why this has become a favorite dish in our Italian food rotation!